nclv/nightmare/README.md

 `j *0x40117d` to jump directly to an instruction like `0x40117d`, and skip all instructions in between

+`search-pattern pattern` to find a pattern in memory

 ## `pwntools`

 See `pwn_usage_.py`